EmeraldEngineer/such-strange-dog/README.md

 - I have to totally give you crap for neglecting to include the `alt` attribute on your image.
 - `<meta charset="utf-8">` tag is missing
 - Watch your indentation

+## Milestone 2&beta; Feedback
+Good work so far - stay focused and you should be finished in a handful of focused work hours.
+Detailed meeting feedback sent via Slack.
+Your Milestone passes at Tier III.